ytlzq0228/W0CHP-PiStar-Dash/README.md

   * Added ability to mass-drop your static talk groups; and mass re-add the previously linked static talk groups.
   * Added ability to batch add/delete up to 10 static talk groups at a time.
-* TGIF Manager; now displays connected actual talk group names. (**NOTE**: Since TGIF has moved to a new platform with no API available, this currently does not work until TGIF's API is made available.)
+* ~~TGIF Manager; now displays connected actual talk group names.~~ (**NOTE**: Since TGIF has moved to a new platform with no API available, this currently does not work until TGIF's API is made available.)
 * "Instant Mode Manager" added to admin page; allows you to instantly pause or resume selected radio modes.
 Handy for attending nets, quieting a busy mode, to temporarily eliminate "mode monopolization", etc.
 * "System Manager" added to admin page; allows you to instantly:
   * Disable / Enable the intrusive and slow Pi-Star Firewall.
   * Disable / Enable Cron, in order to prevent updates and Pi-Star services restarting during middle-of-the-night/early AM operation.
-  * Enable / Disable Pi-Star Remote and Pi-Star Watchdog
 * Ability to configure POCSAG hang-time from the config page.

 ### User Interface / Design Features

 * Updated user interface elements galore, styling, wider, bigger, updated fonts, etc.
+* Optional "Simple View"; shows only activity: no mode status, hardware status, etc. Just activiy data.
+Accessed via `http://your-hotspot-url/simple/`
 * Country-of-origin flags for callsigns.
 * Improved and graphical CSS/color styling configuration page; easily change the look and feel of the dashboard.
 * User-Configurable number of displayed Last Heard dashboard rows (defaults to 40, and 100 is the maximum).